sedatyakisan/sedatyakisan/README.md

-- 👋 Hi, I’m sedatyakisan
+- 👋 Hey!
+Nice To See You.
+- I'm Sedat, Business Analyst From Turkey/İstanbul